EVP_DigestVerifyInit, EVP_DigestVerifyUpdate, EVP_DigestVerifyFinal - EVP signature verification functions

 The EVP signature routines are a high level interface to digital signatures.

 EVP_DigestVerifyInit() sets up verification context ctx to use digest type from ENGINE impl and public key pkey. ctx must be initialized with EVP_MD_CTX_init() before calling this function.
-If pctx is not NULL the EVP_PKEY_CTX of the verification operation will be written to *pctx: this can be used to set alternative verification options.
+If pctx is not NULL, the EVP_PKEY_CTX of the verification operation will be written to *pctx: this can be used to set alternative verification options.
+Note that any existing value in *pctx is overwritten.
+The EVP_PKEY_CTX value returned must not be freed directly by the application (it will be freed automatically when the EVP_MD_CTX is freed).

 EVP_DigestVerifyUpdate() hashes cnt bytes of data at d into the verification context ctx.
 This function can be called several times on the same ctx to include additional data.
 This function is currently implemented using a macro.